 If you're seriously considering this strategy, it's important to read the following articles:

-Tax Tip: Borrowing to Invest is a good strategy, but be careful, and keep excellent records!
+Tax Tip: Borrowing to Invest is a good strategy for experienced investors, but be careful, and keep excellent records!

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca